Best Practices in Derivative Trading: 7 Tips You Didn’t Know

 Margin is the amount you deposit into your account for trading.
 Brokers offer a variety of minimum deposits such as $10 or $100, while some are as high as $10,000.
 You might think that this makes trading some instruments prohibitive.
 However, this is where leverage allows you to get a piece of this action.

 With leverage, the broker allows you to use borrowed funds while you use your margin as insurance against any future losses that may be incurred.
-Leverage allows you to profit from even small price changes in an instrument if the position heads in your direction.
+By utilizing leverage, you have the potential to gain profits from minor fluctuations in the value of an instrument, as long as the market moves in your favor.

 Spread – This is the difference between the current buy price and the selling price.
 This represents the amount brokers charge to open the position.
 The more an instrument is traded, the higher liquidity it has, meaning its spreads will be more narrow.